Study with us

 In 2013 Native Bee Orchids (Ophrys apifera) were spotted growing in the College for the first time and they flowered again in 2014.

 Dr Frank Maine College (G60) was visiting the College when the Bee Orchids were first spotted and due to his life-long passion for orchids set up an orchid fund to grow orchids under glass.
-The College currently has over 170 different orchids growing in its glasshouse and the collection is still expanding.
+The College currently has approximately 250 different orchids growing in its glasshouse and the collection is still expanding.

 If you are interested in orchids then please do join our orchid interest group by contacting Frank Maine.